alexprengere/submatch/README.rst

 .. code-block:: bash

  $ submatch -h
- usage: sub_match.py [-h] [-l LIMIT] [-r] [-n]
+ usage: sub_match.py [-h] [-l L] [-r] [-n]

  optional arguments:
-   -h, --help            show this help message and exit -l LIMIT, --limit LIMIT
+   -h, --help       show this help message and exit
-                         Change lower bound for matching ratio.
+   -l L, --limit L  Change lower bound for matching ratio.
 Default is 0.6.
-                         Matches below that percentage are automatically
+                    Matches below that percentage are automatically excluded.
-                         excluded.
    -r, --reverse    Reverse the logic of renaming.
-With this option,
+With this option, subtitles
-                         subtitles are renamed, not movies.
+                    are renamed, not movies.
    -n, --no-ext     Consider files with no extension as movies.

 Example
 -------